 Online Trauma Couples Therapy

-When trauma is part of one or both partners’ history, it can deeply affect communication, trust, intimacy, and emotional safety within a relationship.
-At Becoming You Therapy, online trauma couples therapy provides a structured, trauma-informed space where couples can explore how past experiences — including sexual assault, emotional abuse, physical abuse, domestic violence, or other interpersonal trauma — may be shaping their relationship today.
+When trauma is part of one or both partners’ history, it can deeply impact communication, trust, intimacy, and emotional safety within a relationship.
+At Becoming You Therapy, online trauma couples therapy offers a structured, trauma-informed space where you can begin to understand how past experiences — including sexual assault, emotional abuse, physical abuse, domestic violence, or other interpersonal trauma — may be shaping your relationship today.

 How Trauma Impacts Relationships